Friday, May 19, 2023

 For those who may wonder, I did not open any bottles the night of my birthday.
 Just 2 glasses of a rose left in the fridge.
 Yet, nothing is lost, as there will be many other occasions to do this year, as most of my friends were born in 1973 like me, and we probably will celebrate our birthdays together.

-Meanwhile, have a toast for my birthday, hoping that one of those days we will be able to do it together for real.
+Meanwhile, have a toast for my birthday, hoping that one of those days we can do it together for real.

 @ledomduvin #ledomduvin #my50thbirthday #fiftyyearsold #birthday @lenezdejeanlenoir_official #lenezduvin #lenezduvindejeanlenoir #wine #vin #vino #wein #lesphotosadom #lesdessinsadom #lesillustrationsadom #lescollagesadom